 The purpose to this document is to provide guidance to faculty and departments on the processes and procedures related to faculty appointments and promotions.
-There are several key terms that will appear throughout this document that are defined here to promote better understanding of the process:
+Several key terms that appear throughout this document are defined here to promote better understanding of the process:

 - Collaborative research distinctive contributions to a team of contributing investigators that result in publication and are recognizable by Extramural Consultants and others.
 Individual investigators should be able to identify their unique, original, and expert skills and ideas contributed to a project. - Community engagement institutional, local, national, and international community contributions that are closely aligned with and complementary to a candidate's academic work.
 Such activities should reflect innovations in science, medicine and healthcare that lead to demonstrable improvement in knowledge, health (individual or population), health care or health delivery. - Impact the direct effect of one's work on science, medicine, health care, patient care and/or our community.
 It can be assessed by a variety of metrics.
-See metrics in Appendix A. - Institutional citizenship participation in service relevant to a faculty member's academic activities and to the missions of the school and University. - Professionalism exemplary behavior including the demonstration of honesty and integrity in all realms of work, respect for patients, colleagues, staff and learners at all levels, evidence of continuous learning and self-management toward a goal of personal betterment, the encouragement of questions, debate, and acceptance of diverse viewpoints without prejudice or bias, and consistent with the Penn Medicine Professionalism Statement. - Trajectory momentum in pursuit of one's career path.
+See metrics in Appendix A. - Institutional citizenship participation in service relevant to a faculty member's academic activities and to the missions of the school and University.
+It encompasses efforts including but not limited to mentoring, professionalism, inclusion, diversity, and health equity. - Professionalism exemplary behavior including the demonstration of honesty and integrity in all realms of work, respect for patients, colleagues, staff and learners at all levels, evidence of continuous learning and self-management toward a goal of personal betterment, the encouragement of questions, debate, and acceptance of diverse viewpoints without prejudice or bias, and consistent with the Penn Medicine Professionalism Statement. - Trajectory momentum in pursuit of one's career path.
 It is expected that the trajectory of one's career grows over time.
 Promotion anticipates continued upward trajectory and impact.
 Trajectory will be interpreted within the context of mitigating life circumstances.